hawk200545/hawk200545/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Seccond Brain
+- 🔭 I’m currently working on Second Brain
 - 🌱 I’m currently learning Next.js
 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->